inngest/inngest-js/packages/inngest/etc/inngest.api.md

 // @public
 export type Combine<TCurr extends Record<string, EventPayload>, TInc extends StandardEventSchemas> = IsStringLiteral<keyof TCurr & string> extends true ?
 Simplify<Omit<TCurr, keyof StandardEventSchemaToPayload<TInc>> & StandardEventSchemaToPayload<TInc>> : StandardEventSchemaToPayload<TInc>;

-// Warning: (ae-forgotten-export) The symbol "BaseContext" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "Context" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal